 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be putting off cold air.
 It might sound insignificant, but the thermostat is the first thing you want to check out.
 It’s the starting place for any furnace technician, as well.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
-Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.
+Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.

 Your duct work could also be to blame if it has leaks, connection problems, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
-This would not only cause your heating equipment to blow cold air, it could significantly run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.
+This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.

 There are more reasons that your heating system could create cold air including normal system wear and tear, among others.
 Especially if you've neglected annual furnace maintenance.